Myriad-Dreamin/shiroa/github-pages/docs/guide/get-started.typ

 shiroa init my-first-book
 ```

-It will ask a few questions before generating the book.
-After answering the questions, you can change the current directory into the new book:
+It will emit template files to the `my-first-book`.
+Then, you can change the current directory into the new book:

 ```sh
 cd my-first-book